 If you think knitting is just about making woolly jumpers, or that crochet is some sort of game with mallets, then think again!
-Our two favourite yarn crafts may be very closely related, even considered sister crafts, but there are big differences between the two!
-If you don’t know the difference between crochet and knitting, we’ll explain it all in this knitting vs crochet guide.
+Our two favourite yarn crafts may be very closely related, even considered sister crafts, but there are big differences when you compare crochet vs knit fabrics and stitches!
+If you don’t know the difference between crochet and knitting, we’ll explain it all in this crochet vs knitting guide.

 What’s the difference between crochet and knitting?

 The fundamental difference is that knitting uses two knitting needles and crochet uses a single crochet hook.
-But that’s just the basics, the real differences run far deeper!
+But that’s just the basics, the real crochet vs knit differences run far deeper!

 There isn’t really any difference between the yarns used in knitting and crochet, but there are a few factors to consider when choosing a yarn for each craft.